 Debt and equity financing are two of the main types of funding often utilized by eCommerce businesses.
 Knowing how they differ and what each option offers is key to understanding which one is right for your business.
 Each has its benefits and disadvantages, and business owners need to make the most informed decision for their company.
 Breaking down the differences, this article looks at what each form is, and what it isn’t.

 Equity financing is essentially the process of raising capital by selling shares of your business to an equity investor.
 The investors are called shareholders because they have received partial ownership of the company by investing.
 Types of equity financing options for eCommerce businesses include venture capitalists, angel investors, and small business investment companies (SBICs).
+Financial statistics such as a company’s revenue growth, profit margins, debt, and more, which are available when using a stock research tool, are vital for investors seeking new ideas.

 FBA Aggregators – FBA (Fulfilled By Amazon) aggregators are large companies buying out smaller third-party Amazon sellers.
 The Amazon Marketplace business is booming, and these aggregators operate as miniature covert equity firms, and the trend is expected to continue.
 There are websites online to introduce sellers to Amazon FBA aggregators.

 Angel investors – Individuals who invest to help launch new businesses that need quick funding are called angel investors.
 These investors can include friends or family members who use their own money to help get the company off the ground, often in exchange for ownership equity.
-Personal finance options like these can be great, but come with no guarantees.
+Personal finance options like these can be great but come with no guarantees.

 Small business investment companies are privately owned and managed companies regulated by the Small Business Association, with investments ranging from $100k to $5 million.
 An SBIC uses its own funding in addition to funds borrowed to make debt investments and small business loans to qualifying businesses.